How to bag FREE £17.50 lipstick and other skincare rewards for recycling

 It offers a stamp-card based scheme where you can bring in an empty Kiehl’s full-sized or travel-sized product to any Kiehl’s standalone store and receive one stamp per item.

-When you have 10 stamps, you’ll get a free travel-sized product of your choice up to the value of £9.
+When you have 10 stamps, you’ll get a free travel-sized product of your choice (subject to availability) up to the value of £9.
 There’s an example of Kiehl’s ‘Recycle and be Rewarded’ stamp card and more information on its website.

 What if I don’t use these brands and still want to recycle?

-While these three brands currently have the best make-up and skincare recycling schemes we’ve seen, you can also recycle a few things with Garnier’s partnership with a brand called ‘Terracycle’.
+While these brands currently have the best make-up and skincare recycling schemes we’ve seen, you can also recycle a few things via Garnier’s partnership with ‘Terracycle’.
 You can sign up and print a free label to send in various items that aren’t normally recycled in kerbside collections, such as face mask packaging and aluminium hair dye tubes.

 You’ll not get money off directly, but you can accrue ‘points’ which you can exchange for a donation to charity, and you’ll also get a warm fuzzy feeling from knowing a bit more of the packaging waste in your bathroom is being recycled – priceless.